thephez/dpp-spec/docs/data-trigger.md

   ✔ should successfully execute if document has no `coreHeightCreatedAt` field ✔ should fail with out of window error
   ✔ should successfully execute on dry run
+  ✔ should fail if ownerId equals toUserId
+  ✔ should fail if toUserId does not exist

 createDomainDataTrigger
   ✔ should successfully execute if document is valid